dra2020/fsm/README.md

 For convenenience, the names `FSM_CUSTOM1` through `FSM_CUSTOM9` are predefined and internal states can use these values (typically renamed to something semantically meaningful) however they wish.

+The state `FSM_PENDING` has no special meaning but is defined for convenience since many state machines go through a single intermediate state (`FSM_STARTING` to `FSM_PENDING` to `FSM_DONE`).

-Callbacks can be integrated easily by having the callback set the state, which allows either completion notification or the next step in the state machine to be executed.
+Callbacks can be integrated easily by having the callback set the `Fsm` state, which allows either completion notification to any other waiting state machines or the next step in the current state machine to be executed.

 ```javascript
 tick(): void